 To view the latest Annual Report click here and enter the charity number 1148062 in the search box.

-Haddenham Community Library has an excellent member of staff seconded from BCC whose welcome, enthusiasm and knowledge provide valuable support and guidance to the library's volunteers.
+Haddenham Community Library has an excellent member of staff seconded from BCC whose welcome, enthusiasm and knowledge provides valuable support and guidance to the library's volunteers.